Vierdant/world-animation-catalog/README.md

 npm run tauri dev    # Desktop app version
 ```

-## 📊 Data Source

-All animation metadata is maintained in a GitHub-hosted JSON file within this repository.
-The data includes:
-- Animation commands
-- Tag categories
-- Preview images
-- Descriptions and metadata

-**Important**: This catalog is community-maintained and not directly linked to the game.
-Updates require manual contribution from volunteers.

-## 🙏 Contributors

-Special thanks to our amazing contributors who make this project possible:

-- **[niamoore](https://forum.gta.world/en/profile/104280-niamoore/)** - Animation images & animation tags lists

-Want to see your name here?
-Check out our [contributing guidelines](#-contributing)!

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 - **Vierdant/[Locker](https://forum.gta.world/en/profile/104259-locker/)** is not affiliated with Rockstar Games, GTA-related projects, or GTA:W development teams
 - This application was created independently in spare time for the community
 - Animation preview images are used for visual context and identification purposes only
 - All trademarks belong to their respective owners

-## 🌟 Acknowledgments

-- Inspired by the creativity and passion of the GTA:W roleplay community
-- Built with love for roleplayers who appreciate attention to detail
-- Thanks to all the animation creators and the community that makes GTA:W special

 ---